EBC Financial Group Recognised as “Most Trusted FX Broker” and “Best CFD Broker” at World Finance Awards

 In 2024, EBC Financial Group (Cayman) Limited obtained a full regulatory license from the Cayman Islands Monetary Authority (CIMA), regulatory number 2038223, demonstrating EBC’s proactive compliance with broader jurisdictional requirements.
 Currently, EBC holds top-tier licenses from the UK's Financial Conduct Authority (FCA) for its UK entity, EBC Financial Group (UK) Ltd, whilst EBC Financial Group (Australia) Pty Ltd is regulated by Australia's Securities and Investments Commission (ASIC), and EBC Financial Group (Cayman) Limited by CIMA, adhering to the highest standards of self-regulation and regular cross-jurisdictional audits.

-EBC has established a 24/7 service team to provide round-the-clock support and specialised solutions.
+EBC has established a 24/7 service team to provide round-the-clock support and specialized solutions.
 With localised talent pools, EBC shares industry insights, cutting-edge tools, and real-time information, ensuring users stay ahead.
-EBC also offers a comprehensive suite of trading tools, customisable indicators, and deep institutional partnerships, catering to the diverse needs of traders at various stages.
+EBC also offers a comprehensive suite of trading tools, customizable indicators, and deep institutional partnerships, catering to the diverse needs of traders at various stages.

 Industry Recognition and Client Trust